npcomplete777/Custom_SQL_Monitor/README.md

 yaml validator http://yamllint.com/

 JDBC Driver
 To use this extension, you will need to provide the JDBC driver, class name, and connection URL.
 We've provided examples for some of the common databases.
 You'll need to replace the placeholders (HOST, PORT, DB, etc.) in the URL with your own values.

 Metrics Provided
 The metrics created by this extension depend on the query you provide.
 The column names will be used as the metric names, and the first column of each row will be used as a folder name.
 For example, the query SELECT "A", 3 as "B" would create a new metric folder called A, with a new metric B whose value would be 3.

 Restrictions
 The first column is assumed to be a string.
 All other columns are assumed to be long integers.
+If you set an execution frequency longer than 1 minute, then you will get metric data gaps that will skew baselines.
+The machine agent, by design, places 0 values in the spots where there are gaps in metric data.
+For example, if you set the execution frequency in monitor.xml to 180 seconds, you will have two data points missing in between each metric.

-Version: 1.0
+Version: 1.1
 Controller Compatibility: 3.6 or later
-Last Updated: 16-July-2015
+Last Updated: 21-August-2015